Creating safer roads for cyclists.

 Creating safer roads for cycling and scootering.

-Send industry standard Basic Safety Messages (BSMs) from sensors on bicycles, scooters, and accessories over Bluetooth5.0, C-V2X, and/or DSRC.
+Create industry standard Basic Safety Messages (BSMs) from sensors on bicycles, scooters, and rider accessories over Bluetooth 5, C-V2X, or DSRC.

-Provide OEM safety system inputs based on SAE standards for tracking non-line of site (NLOS) vulnerable road users (VRUs).
+Provide auto OEM safety system inputs for ADAS and AV systems based on SAE standards for tracking non-line of site (NLOS) VRUs.

-Generating and storing VRU safety data for automotive, smart city, and university stake holders.
+Generating and storing vulnerability indices data for automotive, smart city and university simulation and product teams.

 2019 B2V Workshop (Detroit, MI)